-Wherever you're planning to go, pick luggage that is versatile, lightweight and big enough to hold all your essentials.
+Wherever you're planning to go, pick luggage that is versatile, lightweight, and big enough to hold all your travel essentials.
 The most important decision you'll make is (as far as luggage is concerned) is buying a bag that has an awesome warranty.
-Traveling with a piece of luggage with broken wheel, handle or zipper is the absolute worst!
+Traveling with a piece of luggage with a broken wheel, handle, or zipper is the absolute worst!
 Brands that back their gear with stand-up warranties build that promised durability into their gear.

-- 4-Wheels – As you fill up your wheeled luggage, weight can become a bit restrictive—especially if you have to walk long distances.
+● 4-Wheels: As you fill up your wheeled luggage, weight can become a bit restrictive—especially if you have to walk long distances.
 Consider 4-wheels to keep the weight off your wrist and effortlessly roll your bag by your side.

-- Wheeled Backpack – If you’ll be going through different types of terrain, or switching from airports to cobblestones, having a bag with the option to roll it or carry it like a backpack or duffel is really handy.
+● Wheeled Backpack: If you’ll be going through different types of terrain, or switching from airports to cobblestones, having a bag with the option to roll it or carry it like a backpack or duffel is really handy.

 Start with this clothing packing list: